 The LP evaluates the environmental feasibility of a proposed mining project.
+The LP is the most important of all three permits discussed previously and involves numerous multi-year studies and community consultations.
+Its receipt is considered to be a major accomplishment by management as it set the ground work for the development of a mine.
 Tristar submitted the LP application to SEMAS on July 19, 2022, along with the completed Environmental Impact Assessment (EIA), and the Report on the EIA.
-In June of 2023 SEMAS held its site visit, and the required public hearing was held in November of 2023.
-With the public hearing successfully completed, the granting of the LP is believed to be likely with certain conditions by the end of the second quarter 2024.
-Within six months of receiving the LP, Tristar expects to submit the application for the LI.
-Studies are continuing in support of the LI application.
+In June of 2023, SEMAS held its site visit, and the required public hearing was held in November of 2023.
+The LP was officially approved in June 2024.
+Studies are planned to continue in support of the LI application assuming funding is available.